folkestad/data-gpt/README.md

          - ANSWER:

            The largest country by population is China with a total of 845,299,000 vaccinations.

-NB: `--index` is optional and will index the data if it has not been indexed already or a different embedding model is used and re-index is needed.

 ##### Search for terms in data